Elevatory/ui5-basecontroller/README.md

 The Base Controller implements basic and useful methods for developing SAPUI5 Applications.

 ### OData Methods
-A lot of methods are trying to make the usage of OData Operations easier for you.
+A lot of methods are trying to make the use of OData Operations easier for you.

+As you might already now, the SAPUI5 OData Model object uses callbacks to handle asynchronous operation.
+We promisified most of these functions, by wrapping them into methods of the BaseController class.

+In addition we added stuff like:
+- optional typing with generics
+- method signatures with objects instead of long parameter list
+- automatic generation of OData Paths from given objects
+- automatic removal of properties that are not part of the metadata before executing a create or update operation

 In general all operations are performed with the default model unless you explicitly provide another model when calling a method.
 Some of the methods offer the option to provide a type via generics.

 #### __getODataModel__